GDC-ConsumerEdge/parameter-store/docs/user-journeys.md

 Now, check your validator.
 In this example, we associated a "Valid Region" validator to the "my_custom_field" cluster custom data field, using a _Cluster Data Validator Assignment_.
 To check this, find a cluster where you wish to use this field.
-Then, select the custom field and suppy an invalid value.
+Then, select the custom field and supply an invalid value.
 You should see the value rejected as below with a helpful error message.